 In the event of a disaster, you may need to set up a new PostgreSQL Database for the PostgreSQL instance.
 There are other scenarios where you may need to recover from an issue with the database instance.
 In such scenarios, to configure your Tableau Server to use the new PostgreSQL instance, use the following steps:

-We recommend creating a new instance and do the following steps to recover.
+We recommend you create a new instance and do the following steps to recover.

 If this is an new instance, Create a new JSON settings file containing connection information for the new Azure Database for PostgreSQL instance.
 For more information on creating a JSON settings file, see Step 1 in Install Tableau Server with External PostgreSQL Repository.